skyamit/Certificates/README.md

 # Certificates

-In this repository I keeps all my Course Certificates.
+In this repository I keep all my Course Certificates.